entity-toolkit/entity/README.md

 # `Entity` a.k.a. `ntt`
 One particle-in-cell code to rule them all.
+Find our detailed documentation [here](https://haykh.github.io/entity/).

 ![image](assets/cover.gif)